r-chong/chat/README.md

 But the chat had to go on.
 So I enlisted the help of my dad's server, and recruited my friend `@mh-anwar`, and we got to work.
 As you browse this repository's version history, you will see that as our chat website grew, so did our coding skills.

 ## FINAL FEATURES:
+- Secure login system with API key
+- Dark mode and accessibility mode for my colourblind friend
+- Message replies!
+(Before Discord)
+- Built-in markdown using regular expressions
+		- Hashtags are shown as blue
+		- Links are automatically detected
+		- HTML tag support ("strong","em","mark","ins",etc)
+- All inputs cleaned using DOMpurify to prevent cross-site scripting (XXS)
+- multi-tab system for quick links
+- working mobile integration
+- fun quotes generator
+- chat emptying system for "sus" messages
+- "system commands" not associated with any users

 ## Two years after its creation...
 The website has received over 160 commits and broadcasted over 80,000 messages.
 This doesn't even include the code that I had created before uploading to GitHub!
 Although you might not call it Discord (we argue that it's better), I can honestly say that this chat platform taught me so much about web development and programming in general, and I know that I 100% want to spend the rest of my life in the amazing industry of CS.